Health Reimbursement Account Information

 What is a Health Reimbursement Account (HRA)?

 A Health Reimbursement Account is an IRS approved, employer-funded plan that reimburses you for out-of-pocket eligible healthcare expenses.
-In most cases, applicable excess Flex Credits will be automatically directed to the HRA account.
-In order to be eligible for an HRA, you must be covered under an employer-sponsored group medical plan (excludes Tricare, Medicare, State Exchange, and any individual plan).
-The program includes a “Use It or Lose It” provision, where all claims must be incurred by December 31 of the plan year.
+In most cases, applicable excess Flex Credits will be automatically directed to the HRA account unless you have notified Employee Benefits that you would like to opt out of the HRA.
+If you elect to opt out, you may do so by calling Employee Benefits at 888-550-2203.
+If you opt out, your excess Flex Credits will be forfeited.
+In order to be eligible for an HRA, you must be covered under an employer-sponsored group medical plan (excludes Tricare, Medi-Cal, Medicare, State Exchange, and any individual plan).
+The program includes a "Use It or Lose It" provision, where all claims must be incurred while the account is active, up to December 31st of the plan year.

 What is the Plan Limit?